 What Are the Most Common Home Repair Costs?

-Thanks to high demand and inflation, the cost of home repairs has been on the rise in recent years.
-In 2023, the average household spent $2,458 on maintenance and $1,667 on emergency repairs, according to Angi’s State of Home Spending Report.
-The report also found that total spending across home improvement, maintenance, and emergency repairs increased 6% compared to 2022.
+Thanks to high demand and inflation, the cost of home repairs has been on the rise.
+In 2025, the average household spent $2,041 on maintenance and $1,143 on emergency repairs, according to Angi’s State of Home Spending Report.
+The report also found Millennials led all generations in spending, with an average total home spend of $14,199, including the highest maintenance ($2,601) and emergency ($1,519) expenditures.

 The most common home repairs include the usual suspects: electrical, plumbing, HVAC, water damage, and termite damage.
-Keep reading to learn more about these issues and the cost of repair or replacement, so you can be prepared when reality bites.
+Keep reading to learn more about these issues and the cost of repair or replacement, so you can pick up tips on maintaining the value of your home and be prepared for repairs when reality bites.

 Estimated Cost of the Most Common Home Repairs